shunyeka-spl/terraform-provider-autobotai/docs/resource_git_integration.md

     }
     ```
-2. To use the Autobot Git  Integration add the API key to the varibale.tf
+2. To use the autobotAI Git  Integration add the API key to the varibale.tf
 3. create "variable.tf" inside "example/git" folder and add the following values:
     ## Example Usage
     ```